The Airmen's Stories - F/Lt. E B B Smith

 After service with the HQ of the Balkan Air Force, Smith left the RAF in February 1946.
 He received the Air Efficiency Award.

-Smith returned to west Lancashire and joined J Bibby & Sons, which specialised in animal feeds.
+Smith returned to West Lancashire and joined J Bibby & Sons, which specialised in animal feeds.
 He was an area manager, initially working in Liverpool, but later operated from other centres around the country before settling in Worcestershire.

-He married Pamela, a former WAAF, in 1940.
-She died in 2002 and a son also predeceased him.
+His wife died in 2002 and a son also predeceased him.
 He is survived by two sons.